Mike Birbiglia: My Girlfriend's Boyfriend

-Mike Birbiglia: My Girlfriend's Boyfriend is a 2013 American stand-up comedy film directed by Seth Barrish, and written by Mike Birbiglia & his brother Joe Birbiglia.
+Mike Birbiglia: My Girlfriend's Boyfriend is a 2013 American stand-up comedy film directed by Seth Barrish, and written by Mike Birbiglia and his brother Joe Birbiglia.
 Filmed for Netflix at the Intiman Theater in Seattle, Mike Birbiglia talks about his first kiss, his first girlfriend, his first time making a crush laugh hard, and more.

 Synopsis

 The show begins with Birbiglia explaining that he is against the idea of marriage, leading to him and his friend Andy trying to put a stop to their friends getting married around their early thirties.
 Birbiglia talks about how he feels he must be right in arguments and has trouble letting little things go.
 One day in February 2007, Birbiglia has an argument with his girlfriend Jenny and talks with Andy about breaking up with her.
 Shortly after, Birbiglia is involved in a car accident while leaving Andy's house in Los Angeles.

 Birbiglia goes into detail about how he met Jenny while doing a show in St. Louis and the two went out to an Irish pub with Andy.
 Birbiglia attempted to kiss Jenny towards the end of the night and was rejected, so he goes into detail about failed kisses in the past.
 In middle school, he invited his crush to go to the carnival with him but he vomited while riding the scrambler and did not get to kiss her that evening.
 A few years later in high school, he lied to his friends about having had his first kiss and eventually had his first kiss with a girl named Sondra at a school dance.
 Later, he found out from his friend that Sondra wasn't returning his calls because he was a terrible kisser, and he didn't want to tell his friends the truth about why.

 Jenny agrees to go out with him again in New York City, where both of them live.
 They start building a relationship and go on a vacation to Bermuda where they start to open up to each other.
 Birbiglia laments that his punctual nature is at odds with Jenny's lackadaisical attitude towards arriving on time.
 The two admit that they don't see themselves getting married, though Jenny often ends her arguments by saying "that's how I feel."
 Birbiglia admits the two are falling in love and tells the audience about his high school girlfriend, Amanda.
 Amanda was a delinquent and Birbiglia was very well-behaved, leading him to think it's an "opposites-attract" situation.
 Later, he finds out that Amanda did not break up with her old boyfriend, frustrating him.
 He notes that he felt as if he compromised.
 Back in the present, he finds out that Jenny's old boyfriend is still present in her life and is staying with her parents.
 Upset over the same thing happening again, the two break up after a fight.